seanstark/sentinel-tools/analytics_rules/readme.md

 - Microsoft Sentinel Contributor

 ## Running the Script
 Below are some examples on running the script.
+In the examples below the script output is assinged to a variable $rules.
+I would reccomend assigning the script output to variable to easily review the results as some rule creations may fail,

 > Rules will created in an **enabled** state by default

 > Note: `-githubToken` example is not a valid token